 Documentary features Dissidenz Films released in France include SPECIAL FLIGHT and THE SHELTER by Fernand Melgar, FORGET ME NOT by David Sieveking and DIOR AND I by Frederic Tcheng.

-Asian films Dissidenz Films released in France include 11.25: THE DAY HE CHOSE HIS OWN FATE by Koji Wakamatsu, PLUTO by Shin Su-won, BLEAK NIGHT by Yoon Sung-hyun, HAN GONG-JU by Lee Sujin, DEATH IN THE LAND OF ENCANTOS by Lav Diaz and SHADOW DAYS by Zhao Dayong.
+Asian films Dissidenz Films released in France include 11.25: THE DAY HE CHOSE HIS OWN FATE by Koji Wakamatsu, PLUTO by Shin Su-won, BLEAK NIGHT by Yoon Sung-hyun, HAN GONG-JU by Lee Sujin, DEATH IN THE LAND OF ENCANTOS by Lav Diaz and SHADOW DAYS by Zhao Dayong, to name a few.

-Dissidenz also coproduced PROLOGUE TO THE GREAT DESAPARECIDO by Lav Diaz, which premiered at San Sebastian Film Festival and was presented at Busan Film Festival and New York Film Festival among others, and is handling right now the international sales of a few out-of-the-box films such as CONFUSION by Yacine B. and Dario C., Silvia Munt’s award-winning documentary feature AFECTADOS (A Farm of Passage) and WOMEN OF THE WEEPING RIVER by Sheron Dayoc.
+Dissidenz also coproduced PROLOGUE TO THE GREAT DESAPARECIDO by Lav Diaz, which premiered at San Sebastian Film Festival and was presented at Busan Film Festival and New York Film Festival among others, and handles the international sales of a few out-of-the-box films such as CONFUSION by Yacine B. and Dario C., Silvia Munt’s award-winning documentary feature AFECTADOS (A Farm of Passage) and WOMEN OF THE WEEPING RIVER by Sheron Dayoc.